Select City

 Is Otosclerosis Surgery Covered Under Insurance?

-Yes, otosclerosis surgery is generally covered under most health insurance plans in India since it is performed for severe cases of otosclerosis.
+Yes, cost of otosclerosis surgery is generally covered under most health insurance plans in India since it is performed for severe cases of otosclerosis.
 An insurance policy does make it easier for patients to manage these expenses.
 However, the specifics can vary widely based on individual policies.

 Most policies cover surgical fees, anaesthesia costs, hospitalisation expenses, and follow-up consultations.
 Restrictions may apply to certain diagnostic tests or pre-surgical evaluations, and coverage for hearing aids might be limited or not included at all.